Grateds/Ing.Software/README.md

 License
 =======================================

-Copyright (c) 2013-present - Abuzaid - Astorga - Marconi
+Copyright (c) 2013-present - Grateds, Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation